StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 #Write kaldi features

 One can write kaldi feature to the ark follow the given text format.
-However most script in kaldi requre its scp file, one way to create scp file is:
+However most script in Kaldi require its scp file, one way to create scp file is:
 ```
 copy-feats ark:./abc.ark ark,scp:b.ark,b.scp
 ```